f5devcentral/f5-cloudserviceeaplab/README.rst

 Let's look at the SSL/certificate details via the UI.

-Click on your EAP instance, and open the **PROTECT APPLICATION** secttion, then click on the **General** tab.
+Click on your EAP instance, and open the **PROTECT APPLICATION** section, then click on the **General** tab.
 You will see the SSL/TLS details and the name of the domain & the expiration data of the certificate.

 In the "Manage listener details" you can see that both listeners are enabled, but HTTP is redirected to HTTPS.
 Let's give it a try!